 Those attending the course must arrange their own accommodation.

-of increasing cost:
+roughly in order of increasing cost:

 Alternatively, you might consider using